bmonette/relabeler/README.md

 You are permitted to **view the source code** for **educational and portfolio demonstration purposes only**.

-**See Full License**
+**See Full License File**

 ---

 ## Commercial Use

 For personal or commercial use of Relabeler 1.0, you must purchase a valid license.

 This grants you the right to:
 - Install and use Relabeler on your system
 - Access updates and support (as defined by license terms)